-This has let us to ration our soap, cheese, maple syrup, and raw honey like a depression-era family.
+This has led us to ration our soap, cheese, maple syrup, and raw honey like a depression-era family.

 Finally with our pantry re-stocked, along with a few new items we’ve been searching for, we should be able to survive the next few months.

 The quality of our soap is important to us.
-It’s lathered all over our skin, our largest organ, and absorbed into pores.
+It’s lathered all over our skin – our largest organ.
 We are dedicated to using products on our skin that don’t contain harsh ingredients, so we’re willing to spend a little extra to avoid commercial brands that might be damaging to our bodies.
 You may be interested in reading this article to learn more about ingredients we avoid.

 During our Michigan trip, we visited an indoor Farmer’s Market to see our Amish farmer and friend Wilbur, who also sells fabulous handmade soaps.
 We bought nine bars of natural goat’s milk soap in scents like vanilla, citronella, rosemary, oatmeal lavender, and cinnamon.
 These should last us months (and will buy us some more time to find reasonably priced natural soaps in our neck of the woods or begin making our own).